serilog/serilog-sinks-opentelemetry/README.md

 # Serilog.Sinks.OpenTelemetry [![Build status](https://ci.appveyor.com/api/projects/status/sqmrvw34pcuatwl5/branch/dev?svg=true)](https://ci.appveyor.com/project/serilog/serilog-sinks-opentelemetry/branch/dev)

-:warning: Prototype implementation.
+> :warning: Prototype implementation.
 Do not use for production!

 This Serilog sink will transform Serilog events into OpenTelemetry LogRecords and send them to an OpenTelemetry gRPC endpoint.

-OpenTelemetry attributes allow full support for scalar values, arrays, and maps.
+OpenTelemetry attributes support for scalar values, arrays, and maps.
 Serilog does as well.
 Consequently, the sink does a one-to-one mapping between Serilog properties and OpenTelemetry attributes.
 There is no flattening, renaming, or other modifications done to the properies by default.

 The formatter renders the log message, which is then stored as the body of the OpenTelemetry LogRecord.

 ## Getting Started

-To use the console sink, first install the [NuGet package](https://nuget.org/packages/serilog.sinks.opentelemetry):
+To use the OpenTelemetry sink, first install the [NuGet package](https://nuget.org/packages/serilog.sinks.opentelemetry):

 ```shell
 dotnet add package Serilog.Sinks.OpenTelemetry